ncatlab/nlab-content/pages/7/4/2/0/247/content.md

-Mike Shulman is an Associate Professor at the [University of San Diego](http://www.sandiego.edu).
+Mike Shulman is a Professor at the [University of San Diego](http://www.sandiego.edu).
 His personal web page is [here](http://home.sandiego.edu/~shulman/).

 ## Selected writings